kuiper2000/Objective_Analysis/_sources/General_statistical_test/Origin_of_Statisics.md

     -   for diurnal cycle, use time of day

-    -   impacts of ENSO, warm/cold SSTs
+    -   impactsof ENSO, warm/cold SSTs

     -   impacts of sea ice loss, high and low September sea ice years